 Volunteer not so you can build your resume, but so you can build yourself

-Opportunities for Community Service are plentiful at St Michael's Collegiate.
+Opportunities for community service are plentiful at St Michael's Collegiate.
 Girls are involved in everything from cake stalls to visiting the Solomon Islands to assist with education and building projects in villages.
-In their House groups students select a charity to support through fundraising efforts.
-Each year the Year 12 students nominate a charity of their choice raise funds and awareness for that charity within the School and broader community.
+In their House groups, students select a charity to support through fundraising efforts.
+Each year, the Year 12 students nominate a charity of their choice and raise funds and awareness for that charity within the School and the broader community.

-Community service is seen as an important component of a Collegiate education.
+Community Service is seen as an important component of a Collegiate education.
 It is an experience that provides the opportunity to give time and energy to a worthwhile cause.
 It helps show students that they can make a difference in the lives of others through their individual efforts.
-We try to emphasise that the students look outward into the community and, in doing so, feel a great sense of achievement in helping and seeing life by looking beyond themselves.
+We try to emphasise that by looking outward into the community and beyond yourself, you can make a real difference to the lives of others.